Azure/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

 ### `inifile` consolidation

 When you have completed generating your `inifile.params` templates you will need to consolidate the files into one inifile.
-Merge and deduplicate the files then Save the new file with a meaningful name relating to the SAP Product e.g `s4_2020_v2.inifile.params`.
+Merge and deduplicate the files then save the new file with a meaningful name relating to the SAP Product e.g `S4HANA_2020_ISS_v001.inifile.params`.

 :hand: TODO: Clarify inifile consolidation instructions, including adding ansible variables.